clay-curry/BundleGraph/README.md

 # Dynapack

+What is Dynapack?
+Thanks for asking!
+It's really by personal assortment of tools, instrumentation patterns, educative examples, and sources of information

+#### Etymology
+Dyna- "dynamic structure", "dynamyte" pack- "webpack", "turbopack"

-A webpack instrumentation factory for animating, validating, and tuning bundlers at scale
+instrumentation factory for static module bundlers, animating, validating, and tuning bundlers at scale

 ## Using this example